 If you come to the UK and have UK employment income that is taxed in your home country, you will usually need to pay UK tax.
 Your home country should give you double tax relief by giving a credit for UK taxes paid.
 However, if you are resident in a country with which the UK has a double taxation agreement, you may be eligible for relief from UK tax if you spend less than 183 days in the UK and you have a non-UK employer.

-Where taxes are due in both countries, the credit will probably be restricted to the lower of the UK taxes suffered and the home country tax liability on the same income, meaning that you will always end up paying at the higher of the two rates.
+Where taxes are due in both countries, the credit will be restricted to the lower of the UK taxes suffered and the home country tax liability on the same income, which effectively means that you will always end up paying at the higher of the two rates.

 If Mark’s German tax liability on the £12,850 is £1,500 (once converted from EUR), the foreign tax credit of £200 will reduce his German liability to £1,300.

-In such situations, you may need to seek professional advice from a tax adviser in the country concerned.
+In such situations, you should seek professional advice from a tax adviser in the country concerned.

-There are a couple of things to note about double taxed UK employment income:
+There are a couple of things to note about doubly-taxed UK employment income:

 - Anyone who is classed as a tax resident of the UK can normally earn a certain amount of money each year, without paying any UK income tax – the personal allowance.
 Some non-residents can have it too – for example, if you are a UK or European Economic Area (EEA) national.
 As the personal allowance is so generous (for 2018/19 it is £11,850) it is possible that any UK employment income will fall within it, meaning there is no double tax.

-Certain types of visitors to the UK receive special treatment under the terms of a double tax agreement, such as students (as described in our guidance here), teachers or overseas government officials.
+Certain types of visitors to the UK receive special treatment under the terms of a double tax agreement, such as students, teachers or overseas government officials.